-7. The winner of Skills is determined by the highest score a team has achieved.
-If two or more teams have the same highest score, their next highest score will be used to break the tie, and so on.
+- and position it outside the field and continue their autonomous run.
+This can happen as many times as 60 second will allow.
+When removing the robot from the field team members cannot alter the game objects in anyway.
+The robot must be stopped before team members can reach in and retrieve their robot.
+Team members cannot step onto the field, they can only reach in. - 10.
+The winner of Skills is determined by the combined highest score of autonomous and driver skills.
+If two or more teams have the same highest score, the autonomous portion of the score will be used to break the tie.
+If both driver and autonomous scores are the same then the next set of scores will be used, and so on.
 If teams are still tied after comparing all their scores it will be up to the Event Partner to either have the teams continue to do skills, alternating turns, until the tie is broken, or award multiple skills champions.
 NOTE: If team A has done skills twice and team B has done skills only once, and they have the same high score, team A will win the tie breaker as team B's second score will be zero.